Lattice reconstruction of La-incorporated CsPbI2Br with suppressed phase transition for air-processed all-inorganic perovskite solar cells†

 Inorganic CsPbI2Br halide perovskite has received extensive attention due to its excellent thermal stability and suitable bandgap for high-performance solar cells.
-However, CsPbI2Br can easily transform from the perovskite phase to the non-perovskite phase due to a water vapour-induced phase transition in ambient conditions, leading to a rapid degradation of device performance.
-Herein, we introduced lanthanum ions (La3+) into the lattice to stabilize the perovskite phase in CsPbI2Br-based all-inorganic solar cells.
-A power conversion efficiency of 7.72% was obtained at an optimized La3+ doping level of 2%, leading to a 22% efficiency improvement.
-Moreover, the La3+-doped solar cell retained 90% of its efficiency in ambient air for 400 h, showing a significantly enhanced moisture stability compared to the pristine (undoped) device.
-Detailed analysis indicates that La3+ ions can induce the lattice shrinking and thus inhibit the formation of non-perovskite phase, and enhance the charge carrier lifetime, which contribute to the improved moisture stability and efficiency.
-Our results indicate that highly stable all-inorganic solar cells can be produced in air atmosphere, showing great potential for future commercialization.
+However, CsPbI2Br can easily transform from the perovskite phase to the non-perovskite phase due to a water vapour-induced phase transition under ambient conditions, leading to a rapid degradation of device performance.
+Herein, we introduced lanthanum (La3+) ions into the lattice to stabilize the perovskite phase in CsPbI2Br-based all-inorganic solar cells.
+A power conversion efficiency of 8.03% was obtained at an optimized La3+-doping level of 2%, leading to a 27% efficiency improvement.
+Moreover, the La3+-doped solar cell retained 90% of its efficiency in ambient air for 400 h, showing a significantly enhanced moisture stability compared to that of the pristine (undoped) device.
+Detailed analysis indicates that La3+-ions can induce lattice shrinking and thus inhibit the formation of a non-perovskite phase, and enhance the charge carrier lifetime, which contribute to the improved moisture stability and efficiency.
+Our results indicate that highly stable all-inorganic solar cells can be produced in an air atmosphere, showing great potential for future commercialization.